sujiufl/GettingandCleaningDataCourseProject/README.md

 5. Uses descriptive activity names to name the activities in the data set.
 6. Appropriately labels the data set with descriptive variable names.
 7. From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### The CodeBook.md file is the CodeBook for the data indicating all the variables and summaries calculated, along with units, and any other relevant information.

+### average_tidydata.txt is the file which contains the independent tidy data set with the average of each variable for each activity and each subject (part 5. of the project).